friedue/AlleleSpecific/Notes/QuickOverview.md

 - **Out**: 1 coordinate-sorted BAM file with reference genome coordinates

 ## 3. SUSPENDERS

+merging the two different mappings, identifying most probable origin for each read

 - **In**: 2 read-name-sorted BAM files
 - **Out**: 1 read-name-sorted BAM file with new flags indicating the origin of each read